Before, making changes to study status, be sure to understand the difference between Provider sites and Administrative sites.

 Studies can be set with the following statuses:

 When a new study is created, its status will be "In Development."
 Subjects can be enrolled and tested from any Administrative sites.
 Note, once a study has been moved lived, it will not be able to go back to In Development unless the study status is reset.

 When the study is Live, any site can enroll new subjects as long as IRB approval and site documents are completed, if those are being enforced in the study design.

 Note: Only production (licensed) studies can be moved to Live status.

 When a study is Locked, provider sites cannot enroll new subjects or create new records for existing subjects after the lock date.
-Using this option is a good way to shut down a study but still allow sites to complete data entry and review levels on past records.
+Using this option is a good way to shut down a study but still allow sites to complete data entry on existing records and perform review on existing data.

 When a study is completed or closed, provider sites cannot enter any data.
 All records are read-only.
 Completed studies cannot be switched back to live

 After selecting a new status, enter a reason (required), and select the "Change Study Status" button.